 Our Food Pantry is currently closed during the pandemic.

 Stay tuned for updates on when our food pantry will reopen.

 Our thrift shop continues to make a positive difference in the community.
 It provides a unique shopping experience and good fellowship for residents.
 In addition to meeting the needs of the community with economically priced merchandised, the thrift shop makes donations to local nursing homes, animal shelters, organizations that provide shelter to victims of violence and to groups that hold coat drives for the needy.
 The thrift shop is located at the church on the lower level.

 Volunteers are Welcome – The shop is run entirely by volunteers.
 If you are interested in volunteering, please call for further information.

 Donations are accepted during shop hours.
 A charitable donation form will be provided upon request.

 For information please call (845)297-2800 and leave a message.
 We will get back to you as soon as possible.

 Caring and Support

-Our Deacons assist our pastor to minister to those who are in need, to the sick, to the lonely, and to any who may be in distress both within and beyond the community of faith.
-They visit members in hospitals, nursing homes and provide rides to and from doctor offices.
-Sometimes it’s as simple as providing a ride to the grocery store, but to the person who is home bound this means freedom to continue to live in a familiar surroundings.
+Our Deacons assist our Pastor to minister to those who are in need, to the sick, to the lonely, and to any who may be in distress both within and beyond the community of faith.
+They visit members in hospitals, nursing homes and provides rides to and from doctor offices.
+Sometimes it’s as simple as providing a ride to the grocery store, but to the person who is home bound this means freedom to continue to live in familiar surrounds.
 As our population ages the number of requests for assistance increases.
-Through prayer and faith our congregation continues to support this ministry through the use of their talents and gifts to serve the Lord.
+Through prayers and faith our congregation continues to support this ministry through the use of their talents and gifts to serve the Lord.